interkosmos/awesome-fortran-77/README.md

   * [DEGAS 2](https://w3.pppl.gov/degas2/) – Monte Carlo code for studying neutral transport in plasmas, with emphasis on fusion applications.
   * [EIGENTRI](http://calgo.acm.org/) – Set of Fortran programs for reducing a nonsymmetric matrix to tridiagonal form, computing the eigenvalues of the tridiagonal matrix, improving the accuracy of an eigenvalue, and computing the corresponding eigenvector.
   * [EISPACK](http://www.netlib.org/eispack/) – Collection of FORTRAN 77 subroutines that compute the eigenvalues and eigenvectors.
 Superseded by LAPACK.
+  * [EMMIX](https://people.smp.uq.edu.au/GeoffMcLachlan/emmix/emmix.html) – Program to fit a mixture model of multivariate normal or t-distributed components to a given data set.
   * [Expokit](http://www.maths.uq.edu.au/expokit/) – Software package that provides matrix exponential routines for small dense or very large sparse matrices.
   * [FFTPACK](https://www2.cisl.ucar.edu/resources/legacy/fft5) – FORTRAN 77 library of fast Fourier transforms.
   * [FISHPAK](https://web.archive.org/web/20040303192401/http://www.scd.ucar.edu/css/software/fishpack/) – Subprograms for the solution of separable elliptic PDEs.